Bira/octopus-carnival/_posts/2020-04-01-earth-giants.md

 The classic model is a Level 13 Brute with 159 HP.
 Its long legs give it a land Speed of 8.
-The versions from both books are identical, with the only difference being that the MV one has fixed damage totals.
+The versions from both books are identical, with the only difference being that the MV one has updated damage totals.

 Hill giants attack with a club, which might be something like a tree trunk.
 Once per encounter they can make a Sweeping Club attack, which allows them to attack